ColdFlameEcosystem/packages/README.md

 2. Folder `beta` have the packages from the testing packages.
 Packages are fully developed, just under the development
 3. Folder `preview` have the packages those are developed but just waiting for their dependencies to reach their same level.
 4. Folder `release` have the packages that are distributed to the OS.

+### NOTE: If you are thinking to add all of these at a same time, your system installation can be breaked.

 ---
 ## `source` have the PKGBUILDS of packages.
 `source` folder have all the packages from the master branch of their repositories.
 Same as alpha packages.
 Just you can compile your self.